kvonkoni/EasyTree/README.md

 // The full path from the node back to the root public List<Node> Path

-// List of the node's children public HashSet<Node> Children
+// List of the node's children in chronological order (the order you added them) public List<Node> Children

-// List of the node's leaves
-public HashSet<Node> Leaves
+// HashSet (unordered) of the node's leaves public HashSet<Node> Leaves

-// List of the node's descendants public HashSet<Node> Descendants
+// HashSet (unordered) of the node's descendants public HashSet<Node> Descendants

 // True if the node is a leaf